RCL98/Robotics/FinalProject/README.md

  - HOW TO USE:
      - In order for the machine to work you would need an image and a gCode file that will tell the machine how to move in order to plot that image.
      For the image you need to use Inkscape.
 It's a free and open-source software that you can find [here](https://inkscape.org/release/inkscape-0.92.4/) (version 0.48.5 is recommended).
+You can find tutprials for printing text and other things with Inkscape [here](https://youtu.be/KD50yDop8kQ) and [here](https://youtu.be/7BFa0k6FJcc).
+     - For the gCode files you will need to use an extension found [here](https://github.com/martymcguire/inkscape-unicorn).
+As color commands are not native to gCode, you will need to replace some of the files of the extension with the ones found in the unicorn folder from this repository.
+These files have been specifically modified in order to work with this CNC MACHINE(i.e. added color commands).
+     - Finally you will need to use the gctrl.pde processing program that will take the gCode files and upload them to the Ardunio where they will be processed.
+For this you will need to use [Proccesing](https://processing.org/) and the gctrl.pde aplication found [here](https://github.com/damellis/gctrl/blob/master/gctrl.pde).
+You will need to start Proccesing, and upload the gctrl.pde aplication to it.
+ This should bring up the following window: https://cdn.instructables.com/FAB/UNTL/IHP6UI22/FABUNTLIHP6UI22.LARGE.jpg?auto=webp&frame=1&width=528&fit=bounds